On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Results

 In Table~\ref{tab:scores1} the F1 scores are reported for each class, together with the overall Accuracy, computed on the three proposed quantum classifier and on the two classical counterparts.
 While in Table~\ref{tab:scores2} and Table~\ref{tab:scores3} the Precision and Recall are reported for each class and for each model mentioned above.

-The main evident difference between the quantum-based models is the increased performances when circuits with entanglement are used, thanks to the increased complexity.
+The main evident difference among the quantum-based models is the higher performance when circuits with entanglement are used, thanks to their increased computational capabilities.
 Both entangled circuits also performed better than the two classical counterparts.
 Among circuits with entanglement, the Real Amplitudes Circuit reaches the best overall accuracy of $92\%$, a $+10\%$ gain over the second best approach.
 Delving into details, it has to be underlined that the model using the no entanglement circuit fails to recover the Highway class, one of the classes on which all the classifiers analyzed have found greater difficulties.
 This result highlights that the choice of the quantum circuit is not only linked to the type of application but also to the complexity of the data being used.
 In fact, this circuit has been successfully applied for digit image classification~\cite{githubquantumdl}, but its effectiveness is poor on more complex remote sensing images.

 In Fig.~\ref{fig:confusion} the confusion matrices for each model are shown.
 The Real Amplitudes Circuit-based QCNN shows the best confusion matrix, with nearly-perfect scores on the diagonal.
 It is able to surpass the performances of all the other quantum-based models and those of the classic models, which all come up against difficulties for specific classes.